cosmos/ibc/ibc/3_IBC_TERMINOLOGY.md

 *Data confidentiality* refers to the ability of the host state machine to refuse to make particular data available to particular parties without impairing the functionality of the IBC protocol.

+### Non-repudiability

+*Non-repudiability* refers to the inability of a machine to deny having sent a particular packet or committed a particular state.
+IBC is a non-repudiable protocol, modulo data availability choices made by state machines.

 ### Consensus liveness

 *Consensus liveness* refers to the continuance of block production by the consensus algorithm of a particular machine.